HuttonWilliam/fedora-system-tools/CONTRIBUTING.md

 First off, thank you for taking the time to contribute! 🎉 It is people like you who make the open-source community such an amazing place to learn, inspire, and create.

-Any contributions you make to Lubuntu System Tools by William Hutton are greatly appreciated.
+Any contributions you make to Fedora System Tools by William Hutton are greatly appreciated.

 ---